Immense Into Alt-Pop Artist T024's New Sensory Experience With Cedarwood & Tangerine

-(MENAFN- Media OutReach Newswire) SEOUL, SOUTH KOREA -Media OutReach Newswire - 8 April 2024 - t024 , the pioneering Korean Alt-Pop duo celebrated for their groundbreaking creativity, unveils their latest single "Cedarwood & Tangerine," an intoxicating blend of ephemeral, vivid, and elusive nostalgia.
+data-text="Immense Into Alt-Pop Artist t024's New Sensory Experience with "Cedarwood & Tangerine"" data-link=" Into Alt-Pop Artist t024's New Sensory Experience with "Cedarwood & Tangerine"" class="whatsapp">Shar SEOUL, SOUTH KOREA -Media OutReach Newswire - 8 April 2024 - t024 , the pioneering Korean Alt-Pop duo celebrated for their groundbreaking creativity, unveils their latest single 'Cedarwood & Tangerine,' an intoxicating blend of ephemeral, vivid, and elusive nostalgia.
 This mesmerizing release signifies a noteworthy milestone for t024 as they continue to push the frontiers of musical innovation.

 Listen link: